-Name of breeder.
+- Name of breeder.

-Name of handler.
+- Name of handler.

-(v) A statement that the society accepts no responsibility for injury, loss or damage to person or property however occasioned.
+- (v) A statement that the society accepts no responsibility for injury, loss or damage to person or property however occasioned.

-- (vi) Veterinary Support: The name, address and telephone number of the Veterinary Surgeon, Practitioner or Practice supporting the Trial. - d.
+- (vi) Veterinary support: The name, address and telephone number of the veterinary surgeon, practitioner or practice supporting the trial.

+- e.
 Marked Card

-Following the Trial the Secretary shall send to the Kennel Club, within 14 days, a copy of the card with all places and certificate of merits marked, together with the game certificate and a copy of the draw.
+Following the trial the secretary shall send to the Kennel Club, within 14 days, a copy of the card with all places and certificate of merits marked, together with a copy of the draw.

-- e.
-Veterinary Support Veterinary support compatible with the arrangements for the Trial should be made by the organising society. - f.
-Abandonment or Cancellation Any cancellation or abandonment of a Field Trial must be reported writing to the Kennel Club, stating when and why, and enclosing a copy of the card if available.
+- f.
+Veterinary support Veterinary support compatible with the arrangements for the trial should be made by the organising society. - g.
+Abandonment or cancellation Any cancellation or abandonment of a field trial must be reported writing to the Kennel Club, stating when and why, and enclosing a copy of the card if available.